KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_procedurals/README.md

 ## Representation

 For all applicable JSON objects, any / all supported MaterialX  meta-data information may be specified.
-This includes information such as UI hints, node placement, and documentation, colorspace, and real world units to support interoperability or editability.
+This includes information such as UI hints, node placement, documentation, colorspace, and real world units in order to support better interoperability or editability.

 Information which is used for resolving input data identifiers is not supported.
 For example specification of a `fileprefix` at the graph level is not supported.